-Fancy schlepping around Europe by train?
-You need to know about Interrailing – the all-u-can-ride ticket that gets you (and your budget) that little bit further.
+Fancy gallivanting around Europe by train?
+You need to know about interrailing – the all-you-can-ride experience that gets you (and your budget) that little bit further.

-Interrailing – zipping across Europe by train – is a great way to pick-n-mix your way across the cultural buffet.
-It can also be cheap, friendly, and gives you more flexibility than flying.
-Jump on and we’ll clue you in!
+Zipping across Europe by train is a great way to pick-n-mix your way across this cultural buffet.
+Plus it's cheap, eco-friendly and gives you more flexibility than flying.
+This guide to interrailing will clue you in!

 What's on this page?

-Technically we’re talking about the Interrail Pass, an all-you-can-ride ticket which lets you travel around and across Europe for a single, fixed price.
+Technically, when we say interrailing we’re talking about the Interrail Pass, an all-you-can-ride ticket which lets you travel around Europe for a single, fixed price.

 Where to buy passes